Madhoorgoyal/Blood_donationss/README.md

 **Blood Donation System**

-      Blood Bank Donation System is a php based web project with both admin and user layouts.
+      Blood Donation System is a php based web project with both admin and user layouts.

 **Installation**
 1.Install XAMPP or WAMPP.